5ketcher/openvpt-standard/README.md

 # 🏛 Legal Notice

 This repository contains an **open technical standard**, not an implementation.
+A reference Laravel/PHP implementation was used during development.
+It is not included in this repository, but selected payload examples are provided in /examples.
 Any system may implement TrustID freely under the conditions of the Apache License 2.0.

 All rights to authorship remain with **Vojtěch Sejkora**.